 Students do not need to order breakfast in advance, they can simply come to the cafeteria and get their meal.
-For the 2022-23 school year, breakfast is free for all students.
+Breakfast costs \$1.75 (35¢ for reduced, free for free lunch recipients.)

 Lunch

 Lunch is served every school day.
 The monthly lunch menu is available on the school website and in the front office.